-However, over the last few months, I have learned a thing or two about publicity and overcoming self-doubt.
-Not going to claim expertise in this area just yet, but I did want to share some of the lessons I’ve learned.
+However, over the last year, I have learned a thing or two about publicity and overcoming self-doubt.
+Not going to claim expertise in this area just yet.
+But I did want to share some of the lessons I’ve learned.

 Media exposure gives you confidence

 You might be feeling a little fish out of water-ish for being considered an “expert” but rest assured you are one.
 And nothing proves that more than being on TV, or seeing your name in Forbes.

 Honestly, I never considered myself to be an expert in much of anything.
 Most of my life I’ve been surrounded by people smarter than me.